Group of women in a gym wearing antimicrobial activewear

 With large numbers of guests rotating through hotels regularly, antimicrobial textiles provide hospitality businesses with a way of enhancing their existing hygiene routines.
 When included in sheets, bedding, and towels, antimicrobial agents prevent the spread of microorganisms and safeguard the brand’s professional reputation.

-Antimicrobial textiles can be included in anything from curtains and cushions to sofas and rugs.
+Antimicrobial properties can be included in anything from curtains and cushions to sofas and rugs.
 Built-in antimicrobial protection ensures that these products don’t become safe havens for potentially harmful microorganisms and minimize the likelihood of dampness, mold, and mildew becoming an issue.

 Vehicle manufacturers utilize antimicrobial fabrics for upholstery in cars, airplanes, trains, and buses.
 While private vehicles benefit from the technology’s ability to keep things smelling fresh and feeling clean, mass transport vehicles also benefit from the fact it prevents microbial growth and spread, limiting opportunities for transmission.